YconquestY/cs-629/README.md

 # Submitting

 `make submit` will run the autograder and upload your code.

+Let us know on Piazza or OH if you need any help :)

 You can use regular `git commit` to backup any changes you make but make sure your last commit is passing tests and uploaded using `make submit`.
 You should commit and push regularly as a good coding practise.